Dresae/PrcW16-Cards_B/readme.md

 Animated Card Slider with glassmorphism effect

 In this practice we set up a basic swiper/slider component with multiple items, pagination, and navigation buttons, using the SwiperJS library.
+***
 ##  Branch  'dev1'

 On this branch we have structured the base swiper/slider skeleton.

 ![screenshot](pics/screenshot1.png)

+***
 ##  Branch 'dev2'

 On this branch we styled the card slider, and give it a sleek and modern glassmorphism effect.

 ![screenshot](pics/screenshot2.png)

+***
 ##  Branch 'dev3'

 Lastly we added Javascript code to initialize **'SwiperJS'** and make the card slider functional.

 ***
 ##  Branch 'joint', 'QA' and 'main'

-To appreciate the final result me merged the three dev branches into 'joint', 'QA' and 'main'.
+To appreciate the final result, we merged the three dev branches into 'joint', 'QA' and 'main'.

-These branches contains the same changes and the brower will render it as follow:
+These branches contains the same changes and the browser will render it as follow:

 ![screenshot](pics/screenshot3.png)